TanStack/query/docs/src/pages/reference/QueryCache.md

 **Options**

 - `callback: (query?: Query) => void`
-  - This function will be called with the query cache any time it is updated via its tracked update mechanisms (eg, `query.setState`, `queryClient.removeQueries`, etc).
+  - This function will be called with the query cache any time it is updated via its tracked update mechanisms (eg, `query.setState`, `environment.removeQueries`, etc).
 Out of scope mutations to the cache are not encouraged and will not fire subscription callbacks
   - Additionally, for updates to the cache triggered by a specific query, the `query` will be passed as first argument to the callback

 **Returns**